 - Pour in the half and half and reduce the heat to medium-low.
 Tear your cheese slices into smaller portions and gradually add them to the pot, stirring constantly.
 Do not add more cheese until the previous slices have already mostly melted and combined.
 Add more half and half to achieve your desired consistency.
 I prefer mine a little thicker.

-- Finish with the cilantro and serve immediately.
+- Stir in the cilantro and serve immediately.

 - Garnish with fresh pico de gallo (optional)